 First class passengers will now be able to dine with their travel companion thanks to a large dining table that each suite will feature.
 Lovers of Lufthansa’s caviar service will be pleased to know that this will remain.

-Lufthansa’s business class cabins will also feature ultra-private suites.
+Lufthansa’s business class cabins will also feature ultra-private suites featuring a personal minibar.

-Similar to the first class suite, the business class versions will feature higher walls and fully-closing doors.
+Similar to the first class suite, the business class versions will feature chest-high walls and fully-closing doors.

-The cabins will be arranged in a staggered 1-2-1/1-1-1 configuration to maximize space and privacy.
+The cabins will be arranged in a staggered 1-2-1 and 1-1-1 configuration to maximize space and privacy.
 As a result, the middle seat of the 1-1-1-configured rows will feature Lufthansa’s very own version of the coveted throne-style seat.

 Given the new layout, all new business class suites will provide direct aisle access — a vast improvement on the older generation business class seats that the airline still has in operation.

-The same hard-shell design will be rolled out on Lufthansa-operated aircraft in 2023.
+The same hard-shell design will also be rolled out on Lufthansa-operated aircraft.

 The “Sleeper’s Row” that was introduced in 2021 is being transformed into the most comfortable economy class offering the airline has ever had.